We meet the third Thursday of the month, at 6:00pm the Triangle Club

 When a person is admitted to the Liver Transplant Unit at UF Shands, they are given our number.
 When contacted, volunteers bring a meeting, AA Literature, and support.
 This exists on an on-call basis.

 In March 2024, we began bringing meetings to St. Francis House on the 1st and 3rd Fridays of the month at 10:00am.
-This is an open meeting.
+After that concluded, we began bringing meetings to GRACE Marketplace at 1pm Saturdays.
+Please attend this open meeting!

 Virtual Accessibilities Resources